JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ```

 To draw a box/rectangle with rounded corners, supply one or
-four values for corner radius.
+four values for corner radii.

 ```@example
 using Luxor # hide